-The book value of the short-term investments and receivable from project approximates their fair values due to the short-term nature of these instruments.
+The book value of the short-term investments and receivable from projects approximates their fair values due to the short-term nature of these instruments.

-For accounts receivable, excluding HST, and accounts payable and accrued liabilities with a remaining life of less than one year, the book value amounts are equivalent to their fair values.
+For accounts receivable, excluding HST, and accounts payable and accrued liabilities and advances on projects with a remaining life of less than one year, the book value amounts are equivalent to their fair values.